• Skip to main content

 Here are some notes on key ingredients.
 For a full list of ingredients, check out the recipe card below.

-• Mozzarella Cheese- For the freshest-tasting cheese that melts well on pizza, I recommend buying a block of low-moisture mozzarella cheese and shredding it yourself at home.
+• Mozzarella Cheese- For the best melt and flavor, buy a block of low-moisture mozzarella and shred it yourself.

-• Olive Oil- Just a small amount of oil is needed to cook the mushrooms.
+• Olive Oil- Just a little olive oil is needed to cook the mushrooms.

 The ingredients to make mushroom pizza on a butcher block countertop.
 Each ingredient is labeled with text.
 They include tomato sauce, seasonings, mushrooms, mozzarella cheese, oil, and pizza dough.